patra-sidhartha/sql-quries/Note2.md

 	An INNER JOIN returns only rows with a match in both tables based on the specified join condition.  <br>
 	If there are no matching rows, there will be no results.
 The SQL syntax for an INNER JOIN is shown in the code snippet below. <br>

-	SELECT table1.column_name1, table1.column_name2, table2.column_name1, table2.column_name2 FROM table1
+	SELECT table1.column_name1, table1.column_name2, table2.column_name1, table2.column_name2 FROM table1<br>
-	INNER JOIN table2
+	INNER JOIN table2<br>
-	ON table1.column_name = table2.column_name
+	ON table1.column_name = table2.column_name<br>

-	SELECT users.firstName, users.lastName, users.age, cities.name as cityName FROM users
+	SELECT users.firstName, users.lastName, users.age, cities.name as cityName FROM users<br>
-	INNER JOIN cities
+	INNER JOIN cities<br>
-	ON users.cityId = cities.id
+	ON users.cityId = cities.id<br>

 	LEFT JOIN returns all the rows from the left table (table 1) and the matched rows from the right table (table 2).
-If no matching rows exist in the right table (table 2), then NULL values are returned.
+If no matching rows exist in the right table (table 2), then NULL values are returned. <br>

-	SELECT table1.column_name1, table1.column_name2, table2.column_name1, table2.column_name2 FROM table1
+	SELECT table1.column_name1, table1.column_name2, table2.column_name1, table2.column_name2 FROM table1<br>
-	LEFT JOIN table2
+	LEFT JOIN table2<br>
-	ON table1.column_name = table2.column_name
+	ON table1.column_name = table2.column_name <br>

-4. Write a query to find the second highest salary from a table SELECT DISTINCT Salary
+4. Write a query to find the second highest salary from a table<br>
+	SELECT DISTINCT Salary<br>
-	FROM Salaries
+	FROM Salaries<br>
-	ORDER BY Salary DESC
+	ORDER BY Salary DESC<br>
-	LIMIT 1 OFFSET 1
+	LIMIT 1 OFFSET 1<br>

-5. What is the difference between UNION and UNION ALL?
+5. What is the difference between UNION and UNION ALL?<br>
-	UNION is used for removing duplicates while UNION ALL keeps all duplicates.
+	UNION is used for removing duplicates while UNION ALL keeps all duplicates. <br>
-	UNION is slower compared to UNION ALL because of de-duplication.
+	UNION is slower compared to UNION ALL because of de-duplication. <br>
-	You use UNION when you want to obtain unique records and UNION ALL when you want every row even if they are repeated.
+	You use UNION when you want to obtain unique records and UNION ALL when you want every row even if they are repeated.<br>
-6. What are indexes and why are they useful?
+6. What are indexes and why are they useful?<br>
-	Indexes in databases are like the indexes in books.
+	Indexes in databases are like the indexes in books. <br>
-	They increase the speed of data retrieval from a database.
+	They increase the speed of data retrieval from a database. <br>
-	When you want to read data from a table, instead of going through all the rows of the table, indexes help to go straight to the row you are looking for.
+	When you want to read data from a table, instead of going through all the rows of the table, indexes help to go straight to the row you are looking for.<br>
 	They improve SELECT queries, improve performance, and make sorting and filtering faster.
-They also ensure data integrity.
+They also ensure data integrity. <br>
-	There are different types of indexes, which include:
+	There are different types of indexes, which include:<br>
-		B-Tree index
+		B-Tree index<br>
-		Composite index
+		Composite index<br>
-		Unique index
+		Unique index<br>
-		Full text index
+		Full text index<br>
-		Bitmap index
+		Bitmap index<br>
-		Clustered index
+		Clustered index<br>
-		Non-clustered index
+		Non-clustered index<br>
-7. What is a primary key?
+7. What is a primary key?<br>
-	A primary key is the unique identifier of a row of data in a table.
+	A primary key is the unique identifier of a row of data in a table.<br>
 	You use it to identify each row uniquely, and no two rows can have the same primary key.
-A primary key column cannot be null.
+A primary key column cannot be null.<br>
-	No, a table in a relational database can only have one primary key constraint.
+	No, a table in a relational database can only have one primary key constraint. <br>

-	CREATE TABLE users (
+	CREATE TABLE users (<br>
-	user_id INT PRIMARY KEY,
+	user_id INT PRIMARY KEY,<br>
-	name VARCHAR(100),
+	name VARCHAR(100),<br>
-	phoneNumber VARCHAR(100)
+	phoneNumber VARCHAR(100)<br>
 	);

-8. What is a foreign key?
+8. What is a foreign key?<br>
-	A foreign key is like a bridge between two tables.
+	A foreign key is like a bridge between two tables.<br>
 	A foreign key in one table is the primary key in another.
-It is the connector between the two tables.
+It is the connector between the two tables.<br>
-	A single database table can have multiple foreign keys.
+	A single database table can have multiple foreign keys.<br>

-9. How does GROUP BY work?
+9. How does GROUP BY work?<br>
-	GROUP BY is a standard SQL command that groups rows with the same value in the specified column.
+	GROUP BY is a standard SQL command that groups rows with the same value in the specified column.<br>
-	You should use with aggregate functions such as COUNT, MIN, MAX, etc.
+	You should use with aggregate functions such as COUNT, MIN, MAX, etc.<br>
-	SELECT columnName FROM Table
+	SELECT columnName FROM Table<br>
-	GROUP BY columnName
+	GROUP BY columnName<br>

-10. What happens if you SELECT a column not in the GROUP BY clause? it will throw an error stating that the column must be in the GROUP BY clause or in an aggregate function.
+10. What happens if you SELECT a column not in the GROUP BY clause?<br>
+	it will throw an error stating that the column must be in the GROUP BY clause or in an aggregate function. <br>

-	SELECT firstName, phoneNumber FROM phoneNumbers
+	SELECT firstName, phoneNumber FROM phoneNumbers <br>
-	GROUP BY phoneNumber   --> will get error
+	GROUP BY phoneNumber   --> will get error<br>

-	Write a query to COUNT the number of users by country.
+	Write a query to COUNT the number of users by country.<br>
-	SELECT country, COUNT(country) FROM users
+	SELECT country, COUNT(country) FROM users<br>
-	GROUP BY country
+	GROUP BY country<br>

-11. What happens if you use GROUP BY without an aggregate function?
+11. What happens if you use GROUP BY without an aggregate function?<br>
-	If you use the GROUP BY clause without an aggregate function, it is equivalent to using the DISTINCT command.
+	If you use the GROUP BY clause without an aggregate function, it is equivalent to using the DISTINCT command. <br>

-	SELECT phoneNumber FROM phoneNumbers
+	SELECT phoneNumber FROM phoneNumbers<br>
-	GROUP BY phoneNumber
+	GROUP BY phoneNumber<br>

-	is equivalent to:
+	is equivalent to:<br>
-		SELECT DISTINCT phoneNumber FROM phoneNumbers
+		SELECT DISTINCT phoneNumber FROM phoneNumbers<br>
-12. What is the difference between COUNT(*) and COUNT(column_name)?
+12. What is the difference between COUNT(*) and COUNT(column_name)?<br>
-	The difference is that COUNT(*) counts all the rows of data, including NULL values, while COUNT(column_name) counts only non-NULL values in the specified column.
+	The difference is that COUNT(*) counts all the rows of data, including NULL values, <br>
+	while COUNT(column_name) counts only non-NULL values in the specified column.<br>

-13. What is the difference between a subquery and a JOIN?
+13. What is the difference between a subquery and a JOIN?<br>
 	A subquery is a query that is inside another query.
-You use it for queries that require complex logic.
-	You should use subqueries when you want to use the result of that subquery for another query.

-	SELECT firstName,
-		(SELECT COUNT(*)
-		FROM cities
-		WHERE cities.id = users.city_id) AS cityCount
-	FROM users;

-	On the other hand, a JOIN combines two or more tables based on related columns between them.
-	The related column is usually a foreign key.
-	You should use JOINS when you want to pull related data from different tables together.

-	SELECT firstName, COUNT(*) FROM users
-	JOIN cities ON users.city_id = cities.id

-	A JOIN is faster than a subquery in the following scenarios:
-		When you are querying data from multiple tables.
-		When you are filtering or joining on index columns.
-14. Write a query to find employees earning more than the average salary SELECT * FROM employees
-		WHERE salary > (SELECT AVG(salary) FROM employees);

-15. Explain how a correlated subquery works
-	A correlated subquery is a subquery that depends on a value from the outer query.
-	This means that the query is evaluated for each row that might be selected in the outer query.

-	SELECT name, country_id, salary
-	FROM employees em
-	WHERE salary > (
-	  SELECT AVG(salary) FROM employees
-	  country_id = em.country_id);

-	 The code above:
-		Runs the outer query through each row of the table.
-		Takes the country_id from the employees table.
-		Iterates through the other rows and does the same calculation.
-	This leads to a degrading performance as the data in the table grows.
+You use it for queries that require complex logic. <br>
+	You should use subqueries when you want to use the result of that subquery for another query. <br>

+	SELECT firstName,<br>
+		(SELECT COUNT(*)<br>
+		FROM cities<br>
+		WHERE cities.id = users.city_id) AS cityCount<br>
+	FROM users;<br>

+	On the other hand, a JOIN combines two or more tables based on related columns between them. <br>
+	The related column is usually a foreign key.<br>
+	You should use JOINS when you want to pull related data from different tables together. <br>

+	SELECT firstName, COUNT(*) FROM users<br>
+	JOIN cities ON users.city_id = cities.id <br>

+	A JOIN is faster than a subquery in the following scenarios: <br>
+		When you are querying data from multiple tables. <br>
+		When you are filtering or joining on index columns. <br>
+14. Write a query to find employees earning more than the average salary <br>
+		SELECT * FROM employees <br>
+		WHERE salary > (SELECT AVG(salary) FROM employees); <br>

+15. Explain how a correlated subquery works <br>
+	A correlated subquery is a subquery that depends on a value from the outer query. <br>
+	This means that the query is evaluated for each row that might be selected in the outer query. <br>

+	SELECT name, country_id, salary<br>
+	FROM employees em<br>
+	WHERE salary > (<br>
+	  SELECT AVG(salary) FROM employees<br>
+	  country_id = em.country_id);<br>

+	 The code above:<br>
+		Runs the outer query through each row of the table.<br>
+		Takes the country_id from the employees table.<br>
+		Iterates through the other rows and does the same calculation. <br>
+	This leads to a degrading performance as the data in the table grows. <br>
 	You should use a correlated subquery if you want to perform row-specific operations or cannot achieve an operation using JOIN or other aggregate functions.